Opinions are fun. My friends tell me I am someone with lots of opinions

 At the other end of the spectrum, the teeming societies of the West are at least nominally faithful to religions in which a single watchful, all-powerful god lays down, and sometimes violently enforces a moral codes (Yahweh, Christ and Allah).
 While not necessarily a direct cause and effect, it is interesting that most societies of large numbers of strangers also worship these all-powerful, or “big-gods.”
 Sharing a faith seems to help people to co-exist.
 Of course it could be the knowledge that Big God is watching that encourages us behave better.

 As science provides more and more tools to understand our world, secularism also grows.
 Now many of us follow more laws handed down by government than shared by Moses.
 Soviet Russia and China adopted atheism as state policy and frowned on even private religious expression.
 Many speculated that by the 21st Century, religious believers would only be found in small sects.
 Now that we’re in the 21st Century, that speculation has been proven false.
-Nevertheless, participation in organized seems to be fading.
+Nevertheless, participation in organized religion seems to be fading.
 In its place secularism is clearly on the rise in wealthy and stable countries like Sweden and Japan, but surveys show that checking the “none” box is becoming more common in the Arab world and Latin America as well.

 Choosing “none” on a form does not mean that religion is disappearing, in fact it appears to be growing at a modest rate according to a Pew Research Center study in 2015.
 More interesting is that the study found that when people are faced with a cataclysmic event they look to religion for answers.
 As an example; the people affected by the 2011 earthquake in New Zealand became significantly more religious than other New Zealanders who did not suffer.